LogtalkDotOrg/logtalk3/tools/linter/NOTES.md

 by a [set of flags](../userman/programming.html#programming-flags-lint).
-The default values for these flags are defined in the backend Prolog compiler adapter files and can be overridden from a settings file, from a source file (e.g. a loader file), or from an entity.
+The default values for these flags are defined in the backend Prolog compiler adapter files and can be overridden from a settings file, from a source file (e.g., a loader file), or from an entity.
 These flags can be set globally using the [set_logtalk_flag/2](../refman/predicates/set_logtalk_flag_2.html) built-in predicate.
 For (source file or entity) local scope, use instead the [set_logtalk_flag/2](../refman/directives/set_logtalk_flag_2.html)